LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: EXPERIMENTS

 \subsection{Results and Analysis of Map Merge}

-Our map merge experiment is conducted on SemanticKITTI sequence 00, the result is shown on Fig. \ref{fig:kitti}.
+We also provide a demo experiment for map merge, which is conducted on SemanticKITTI sequence 00, and the qualitative result is shown on Fig. \ref{fig:kitti}.
 We divide the whole environment SemanticKITTI sequence 00 into four sections to build.
-From the visual result in Fig. \ref{fig:kitti}, semantic submap 1 to submap 4 are successfully built, and the final entire map is successfully generated.
+From the visualization result in Fig. \ref{fig:kitti}, semantic submap 1 to semantic submap 4 are successfully built, and the final map is generated via aligning these four submaps.
 This validates our framework based on the neural semantic fields is promising to extend to urban-level mapping scenarios.
-We have tested the number of overlapping parameter with 1, 5, and 10.
-Increasing the amount of overlapping data gradually improve the fusion results.
+The number of overlapping frames between adjacent submaps is examined with 1, 5, and 10.
+Increasing the amount of overlapping frames gradually improve the fusion results.